mcuntz/ncvue/docs/src/install.rst

 .. code-block:: bash

-   pip install --upgrade cython pyshp six
+   pip install --upgrade cython pyshp six scipy
    # shapely needs to be built from source to link to geos.
 If it is already
    # installed, uninstall it by: pip uninstall shapely
    pip install shapely --no-binary shapely